-I sit in the back of the orchestra and blow air into a coiled tube which has three keys which really don’t do anything.
+I played the piano for five years before switching to the horn in the fifth grade.
+I sit in the back of the orchestra and blow air into a coiled tube that has three keys which really don’t do anything.
 I also have the best seat in the house to listen to my wonderful colleagues.

 Do you have any pre-concert rituals or routines?

 Like baseball players, I am somewhat superstitious and will duplicate what I did before a concert that went well.
 This includes eating the same dinner I had the other night and sitting in the same chair to warm up in.

 What would you be doing if you weren’t a professional musician?

 If I wasn’t a musician?
 I would probably be exploring rainforests or digging up fossils, two more jobs that don’t pay a whole lot.
 Haha.

 What teacher, mentor or other influencer inspired you the most?

 I have had to honor to study with many world-class musicians, including my first college teacher William Capps, who shaped my early years.
 I was fortunate to study at the Aspen Festival one summer and study with Jerome Ashby and David Jolley.
 That’s about as good as it gets.

 What do you do in your spare time?